Houfeng/keymaster/README.markdown

 ## Contributing

-To contribute, please fork Keymaster, add your patch and tests for it (in the `test/` folder) and submit a pull request.
+To contribute, please fork shortcut-key, add your patch and tests for it (in the `test/` folder) and submit a pull request.

 ## TODOs

 * Finish test suite

-Keymaster is (c) 2011-2013 Thomas Fuchs and may be freely distributed under the MIT license.
+shortcut-key is (c) 2011-2013 Thomas Fuchs and may be freely distributed under the MIT license.
 See the `MIT-LICENSE` file.